Ever wondered why many bloggers and internet marketers have a custom page to display information about the products they sell?

 They clearly define what the goal of making this page is, what the creator wants you to do, or what you need to do.

 A landing page strictly sticks to the point.
 It doesn’t have text regarding something that won’t matter to the topic.
-It has a simple and trustworthy content to impress people.
+It has simple and trustworthy content to impress people.

 An optimized landing page is tough to ignore.
 It makes the user stick to it to the end.
-Using visual elements and social proofs in recent times, a landing page is now consistently performing better than any type of lead generation method.
+Using visual elements and social proofs in recent times, a landing page is now consistently performing better than any lead generation method.

 landing pages are better than any lead generation tools when we talk about

 - and ROI